The Perfect 2 Hour Los Angeles Taco Crawl

 What to order: Taco sortida w/ guacamole

 So, we’ve done fish tacos, carne asada, and guisados.
 What’s next?
 Pork!
 This bustling carnitas market is an L.A. institution, where you can watch them make your extra thick corn tortilla by hand just minutes before they stuff it full of chopped up pig parts.
 Some will argue that there are better carnitas to be had in Los Angeles than what you get from Los 5 Puntos, but nobody I’ve taken has ever left disappointed.
 Plus, those other places aren’t conveniently located between Guisados and the final spot on our crawl.
 The only downside is they’re closed on Wednesdays.
 Most people in line will be ordering meat by the pound and tortillas by the bagful, but don’t let that discourage you.
-They make tacos for you to enjoy while standing on the sidewalk outside.
+They will sell you a composed taco.
 Order the sortida, so you get a little bit of everything, and then point to your condiment choices from the salsa bar on the left.
 Their cactus salsa is a must for fans of nopales, but I prefer the simplicity of pico de gallo and guacamole (which is well worth the extra 50 cents.)
+Stand on the sidewalk outside, turn your head sideways, and go to town.
 At this point the super thick tortilla might be a bit intimidating so nobody will fault you for sharing a single taco with a friend.

 E. MARISCOS JALISCO